giros-dit/vnx-srv6/README.md

 ## SRv6 tunnels

 ### Python scritps to generate tunnels
-There is a script to create SRv6 tunnels in EscenarioAcrross, to use first (after the command, there is help sheet with numbers to use at the script):
+There is a script to create SRv6 tunnels in EscenarioAcrross.
+To use it, first run the command; a help sheet is append with numbers to use in the script:

 ```
 python3 createjson.py
 ```
+#### Help sheet for createjson.py
 | **router**     | **VLAN**   |
 |----------------|------------|
 | **r1**         | 111        |